carlopacioni/vortexRdata/README.md

 data("pac.clas")
 head(pac.clas)
 ```
-The full list of provided compiled data can be found in the package's documentation
+The full list of provided compiled data can be found in the package's
-index (run `??vortexRdata` and follow the link "index").
+documentation: `help(package = "vortexRdata")`.

 ### Raw data